adhocore/docker-phpfpm/README.md

 Docker PHP FPM with lean alpine base.
 The download size is just about ~150MB.

-It contains PHP8.0.17 with plenty of common and useful extensions.
+It contains PHP8.1.7 and PHP8.0.20 with plenty of common and useful extensions.

-You can also continue using [`adhocore/phpfpm:7.4`](./7.4.Dockerfile) for PHP7.4.28.
+You can also continue using [`adhocore/phpfpm:7.4`](./7.4.Dockerfile) for PHP7.4.30.

 If you are looking for a complete local development stack then check [`adhocore/lemp`](https://github.com/adhocore/docker-lemp).